FormidableLabs/react-native-ama/website/guidelines/accessibility-states.md

 <Serious label dot padding />

-Indicates that the element is perceivable but disabled, so it is not editable or otherwise operable.
+Indicates that the element is visible but disabled — it cannot be edited or interacted with.

 | Type    | Default |
 | ------- | ------- |